Main Content start here

 Recent Developments

-• In 2024, introduction of 'Fish Milk' as a nutritional alternative, in response to a national cow shortage, Indonesia has innovated by producing "fish milk" from ponyfish.
+• In 2024, in response to a national cow shortage, Indonesia innovated by producing "fish milk" from ponyfish.
 The Berikan Protein Initiative processes these fish into a protein-rich powder, which is then flavored and distributed, particularly in school lunch programs.
-While some consumers are hesitant about the concept, proponents highlight its nutritional benefits and potential to address dietary protein gaps.
+While some consumers are hesitant about the concept, proponents highlight its nutritional benefits and its potential to address gaps in dietary protein.

 • At the SIAL InterFood Expo 2024, Ralali, a leading B2B digital platform in Indonesia, introduced Mina Soku, a ready-to-serve food solution tailored for businesses seeking convenience and quality.
-Mina Soku offers over 100 menu varieties with a shelf life of up to 12 months at room temperature, aiming to help HoReCa outlets reduce operational costs and maintain consistent quality.
+Mina Soku offers over 100 menu items with a shelf life of up to 12 months at room temperature, helping HoReCa outlets reduce operational costs and maintain consistent quality.

 • In September 2024, PT Jakarana Tama Food Industry expanded its self-heating noodle offerings under the Arirang brand.
 The new products include Korean Beef Curry and Bone Marrow Rice Noodle, adding to their existing Sliced Beef Rice Noodle line.
 The self-cooking format is gaining popularity in Southeast Asia, with various brands introducing innovative meal solutions.